Collaboration

 Collaboration is at the heart of the creative process.
 But without the right supporting tech it can be a slow and frustrating process.

-Use tools like LucidLink, Frame.io and Adobe’s Creative Apps to break through bottlenecks and simplify the sharing of massive video files.
+Use video collaboration tools like LucidLink, Frame.io and Adobe’s Creative Apps to break through bottlenecks and simplify the sharing of massive video files.
 Or any of your files for that matter.

 One of the huge benefits of using LucidLink as the heart of your video content marketing workflow is that you can instantly and securely give new talent access to files they need in a couple of clicks.
 There’s no waiting around for file transfers, uploads, downloads or hard drives to ship — they can get straight to work.